Skip to Content

 Histology analyzes tissue samples like those of a mesothelioma biopsy.
 Histopathology does the same thing with tissues affected by diseases, including mesothelioma.
 Histopathology testing can use special dyes to identify markers of mesothelioma.
 This form of testing can confirm a mesothelioma diagnosis.

 Doctors use pathology testing to confirm a mesothelioma diagnosis.
 Patients can help doctors order the right tests by sharing any known history of asbestos exposure.
-This may speed up the diagnostic process and help ensure timely treatment.
+This may speed up the diagnostic process and help ensure timely mesothelioma treatment.

 Mesothelioma patient and survivor Heather Von St. James recounts her reaction when learning about her mesothelioma diagnosis from her doctor.